Bira/octopus-carnival/_drafts/lphr-scene-02.md

+---
+layout: post
+title: "Let's Play Hell's Rebels!
+Adventure 01, Scene 02"
+tags:
+    - gurps
+    - dungeon-fantasy
+    - lets-play
+    - hells-rebels
+---

 # [GM] Long time no see!

+I'm writing this post a full year after finishing the one for Scene 01[^1]!
-It's been a year!
-There are a lot of reasons for my large delay in updating this.
+There are a lot of reasons for this large delay.
 For the first little while after I finished writing the Aria Park scene, I was just so dang satisfied with myself I didn't feel the need to play more just yet.
 You don't know how long I had that scene stuck in my head, and it was so nice to finally game it out.

 After I started thinking about what to do next, I pretty soon ran into a major creative block stemming from a lack of battle maps.
 It kinda affected me when I